dexidp/dex/Documentation/kubernetes.md

 $ kubectl create -f dex.yaml
 ```

-__Caveats:__ No health checking is configured because dex does its own TLS termination complicating the setup.
-This is a known issue and can be tracked [here][dex-healthz].

 ## Logging into the cluster

 The `example-app` can be used to log into the cluster and get an ID Token.
 To build the app, you can run `make` in the root of the repo and it will build the `example-app` binary in the repo's `bin` directory.
 To build the `example-app` requires at least a 1.7 version of Go.